jeffbass/yin-yang-ranch/README.rst

 - Python 3.5 and 3.6
 - OpenCV 3.3
-- Raspian Stretch and Raspian Jessie (mostly Jessie)
+- Raspian Stretch and Raspian Jessie (mostly Stretch)
 - PyZMQ 16.0
 - imutils 0.4.3 (used get to images from PiCamera)

 Hardware and Electronics
 ========================

-The project uses a wide variety of electronic hardware:
+The project uses a wide variety of electronics hardware:

 - Raspberry Pi computers with both PiCameras and webcams
 - Mac and Linux laptops (some with webcams)
 - Temperature and humidity sensors